How Does Cannabis Help With Cardiovascular Disease?

 This is one of the reasons aspirin is commonly prescribed as a preventive measure to people approaching middle age, the time of life when we expect to see cardiovascular disease arise.
 Aspirin works in two main ways to help stave off heart disease: it is a blood-thinner, meaning it makes your blood less likely to clot within your blood vessels and produce a heart attack.
 It is also an anti-inflammatory, and helps reduce the inflammation within your blood vessels that is contributing to your high blood pressure.

-CBD can also accomplish this relaxation of blood vessels, as it’s also a potent anti-inflammatory that has been shown to relax blood vessels themselves (more on the biomechanics of that action in a moment!).
-CBD also reduces the cardiovascular response to different types of stress, which means it can help regulate your heart rate and decrease your risk of a sudden cardiac event.
+CBD may also accomplish this relaxation of blood vessels, as some research suggests that it is a potent anti-inflammatory that has been shown to relax blood vessels themselves (more on the biomechanics of that action in a moment!).
+CBD may also reduce the cardiovascular response to different types of stress, which means it may help regulate your heart rate and decrease your risk of a sudden cardiac event.
 Of course, research advancements are needed before we can fully pinpoint the how, when, and why of CBD for cardiovascular disease, but many researchers are hopeful that CBD can one day be officially incorporated as a treatment option for the condition.

 Before we begin talking about the science of how CBD helps improve cardiovascular health, we need to make a note: CBD is no different from other medications in that it won’t magically undo or negate poor lifestyle choices.
 Cardiovascular disease affects your whole body, so you’ll need to consider your whole body when treating it in order to be effective.